irregularhound/neocities-website/README.md

 + Add mobile breakpoint for Species information on Honey's page
 + Remove Journal page
 + Add gap between stories on mobile on the Desires of Her Heart landing page
++ Add a top gap to the title header of About Me page on mobile

 ## Changelog: